|EWU Policy 402-02

 1-3 Commitment to Nondiscrimination

 No person may discriminate against another person on any of the grounds listed above when acting or speaking on behalf of EWU.
+While discrimination is prohibited on the protected statuses listed above, certain conduct that is not based on protected status may still meet the definition of bullying defined in EWU Policy 901-04.

 2-1.
 University President